Massachusetts is home to 120 dairy farms and 15% of these farms are in Berkshire County.

 Most of the milk produced by our region’s dairy farmers is processed regionally and sold regionally.
 A recent study by the Manoment Center for Conservation Sciences found that 20% of the milk consumed in our state is produced by Massachusetts farms, significantly higher than the estimated 12.5% of our whole diet that is Massachusetts-grown.
 If you are curious about where your milk or dairy product is processed you can look it up here.

 You can buy milk, cheese and other products directly from farmers, at farm stands or farmer’s markets.
-Find products using Berkshire Grown’s Find Food and Farms.
+Find products using Berkshire Grown’s Guide to Local Food & Farms or the Food and Farms searchable map.
 For a statewide list, visit massdairy.com.

 Supporting your local dairy farmers is important